How to Make Simple Lifestyle Changes for Healthy Living

 Floss your teeth daily for good dental health and

 overall health.
 Not only does flossing daily protect your teeth and gums, but good dental health is also important for immunity and heart health.

 24. GET A FITBIT & TRACK YOUR STEPS

-Using a Fitbit or for that matter any form tool to help track your steps is an easy way to make sure you’re getting enough physical activity.
+or any form tool to help track your steps is an easy way to make sure you’re getting enough physical activity.
 About 10,000 steps each day, which has significant physical and mental health benefits.

 25. SWEAT EVERY DAY

 Aim to sweat in some way each day—whether that is via running, biking, dancing, hot yoga, or any other physical activity you enjoy.

 26. A WALK AROUND THE BLOCK IS BETTER THAN NO WALK AT ALL

 When it comes to a healthy lifestyle, doing just a little bit is better than doing nothing at all.
 If you want to go on a walk but do not have time for your usual hour-long walk, take a short walk around the block.
 A 5-minute walk is better than no walk at all.